-PSED 516 The Learner and the Learning Process (3:3:0)
+PSED 516 - Learner & the Learning Process (3 credits)

 A review of various views (humanistic, behavioral, cognitive) of the learner and learning theorists (Skinner, Rogers, Bruner, Piaget).
 Case studies of actual teaching learning problems are brought to the class by the participants for examination and discussion by the group.
-Completion of PSED 510 is considered preferable before enrollment in this course.
+Completion of PSED 510 is considered preferable prior to enrollment in this course.

-PSED 517 Teaching of Foreign Language in the Secondary Schools (3:3:0)
+PSED 517 - Teaching of Foreign Language (3 credits)

-This course is designed for persons who wish to teach foreign languages in the schools, grades K-12.
+This course is designed for persons who which to teach foreign languages in the schools, grades K-12.
 Students are provided with a theoretical foundation for teaching techniques and opportunities are provided for lesson presentations, preparation of teaching materials, planning units, evaluating instruction, and observing teaching.
-Prerequisites: PSED 510, 516, and six hours of 300- and 400-level courses in the target language area.
+Prerequisites: PSED 510, 516, and six hours of 300- and 400-level courses in the target language area

-PSED 518 Student Teaching in Secondary Education: Middle School-Junior High School (6:0:15)
+PSED 518 - Student Teaching in Secondary Education: Middle School-Junior High School (6 credits)

 This course is part of a guided teaching experience in the secondary schools which typically consists of PSED 518 and 519 for a full semester.
 This field experience is designed to provide the opportunity to demonstrate the competencies and understandings of the teaching/learning process in the middle/junior high school.
 This course will not be permitted to fulfill M.Ed. requirements.
-Prerequisites: 1) students must meet all requirements described under the Student Teaching section, 2) students must have approval of the adviser and department chair in the major field, 3) students must have the approval of the Department of Professional and Secondary Education, and 4) students must have completed at least 24 semester hours of credit in the major field.
+Prerequisites: 1) students must meet all requirements described under the Student Teaching section, 2) students must have approval of the adviser and department chair in the major field, 3) students must have the approval of the Department of Professional and Secondary Education, and 4) students must have completed at least 24 credits in the major